houmain/gpupad/README.md

 Specifies where draws calls should render to.
 Multiple images can be attached.
 Depending on the attached image's type, different render states can be configured.

 - **Binding** -
 Allows to bind data to a program's uniforms, samplers, images and buffers.
 A binding affects all subsequent calls, until it is replaced by a binding with the same name, or the scope ends (see *Groups*).
-The name of a binding needs to match the name of a program's binding points.
+The name of a binding needs to match the name of a program's binding point.

 - **Buffer** -
 Buffer blocks define the structure of a region within a binary.
 They consist of rows with multiple fields of some data type.
 Buffers can be backed by binary files.